mchiriciuc/mppha-dual-mppt/README.md

 📡 ESPHome firmware for **Voltronic dual MPPT** inverters, ready to integrate with Home Assistant.

-To be used with MPPHA electronic module made esspecially for this purpose
+To be used with MPPHA electronic module made esspecially for this purpose, or with a board of your own making

 <img width="1152" height="1373" alt="image" src="https://github.com/user-attachments/assets/c60abaf0-473b-4760-b51d-8d6e90fadb3a" />